Mithul-Joseph/Pathology-Detection/README.md

 # Pathology Detection in X-rays using machine learning
-This project aims to detect pathologies from chest X-Rays.
+This project aims to detect pathologies from chest X-Rays using machine learning.
 Here i focus on a pathology called Cardiomegaly which is the enlargement of heart.
+I experimented with various densenet versions and the results can be found in the project.